 This is a fun and funky tank top perfect for summer.
-You can do this modification to any tank top pattern, but I am modifying the Slim Fit Raglan from Patterns for Pirates.
+You can do this modification to any tank top pattern.
 I like the look of the higher neck line for this style.
 I feel it makes the back that much more special and fun.
 Kinda like mullet- “business in the front, party in the back…” Ha! inspiration can strike almost anywhere and from almost anything.

 To start you need to cut your neckband/ binding, straps, back band pieces, and all your strips.